k0sproject/k0s/docs/create-cluster.md

-# Creating cluster with MKE
+# Creating A cluster with k0s

-As MKE binary has everything it needs packaged into a single binary, it makes it super easy to spin up Kubernetes clusters.
+As k0s binary has everything it needs packaged into a single binary, it makes it super easy to spin up Kubernetes clusters.

 ## Pre-requisites

-Download MKE binary from [releases](https://github.com/Mirantis/mke/releases/latest) and push it to all the nodes you wish to connect to the cluster.
+Download k0s binary from [releases](https://github.com/k0sproject/k0s/releases/latest) and push it to all the nodes you wish to connect to the cluster.

 That's it, really.